Your Mac computer’s central processing unit (CPU) handles much of the general-purpose work your system does.

 Adobe Premiere Pro and the CPU

-Adobe Premiere Pro is a timeline-based video editing app.
-It’s used for edited videos like Youtube videos, social media videos, and short films.
+Adobe Premiere Pro is a timeline-based editor commonly used for YouTube, social media, client work, and short films.

 Adobe After Effects and the CPU